 Are you looking to earn some side income or want to transition into a new career building websites?
 When I started I first learned how to build a static portfolio site to help me showcase some of the projects I was building.
 Building a static site will help you learn the building blocks of HTML, CSS, and some PHP.
 In addition, you will gain experience purchasing a domain, setting up a web host, and uploading files to a server.

-Once you have a static portfolio site, learn how build a custom WordPress theme.
+Once you have a static portfolio site, learn how to build a custom WordPress theme.
 Build a WordPress site for a friend or family member for free to gain the knowledge.
-Once you feel confident I recommend looking for some freelance projects on Craigslist or similar site for WordPress updates or customization work.
+Once you feel confident I recommend looking for some freelance projects on Craigslist or a similar site for WordPress updates or customization work.
 This will help you gain some practice working with clients and billing them.
 Then start bidding on larger projects or custom theme builds.
 After you gain 5-6 really strong projects you are ready to start applying for jobs as a front-end developer.
 Just be forthcoming with your experience and list your core competency.

 Your goal is to have a conversation with a hiring manager like C3PO.